tavmem/buddy/README.md

 Why does the code compile on a 32-bit Linux, but not work?
 (See issues)

-Again, I think that is has to do with file a/b.c.
+Again, it may have to do with file a/b.c.
 Both versions of the code in a/b.c are tuned for Solaris on Sun workstattions.
-The code neeeds modification to work with Linux on Intel processors.
+The code may neeed modification to work with Linux on Intel processors.

 -------------------------------------------------------------------------